thewca/worldcubeassociation.org/README.md

     - Email `wca-delegates` list.

-For scrambling program updates:
+## Scramble Program Release Process

-- Follow most of the process for a `wca-documents` update.
+- Follow appropriate parts of the process from the `wca-documents` update.
+- Release only on Monday, except for extremely critical updates.
+- On the scramble page, update:
+  - All mentions of the current scramble program version.
+  - List the latest update.
+  - Update the list of old versions.
+- Update the API with the new version.

 ## Known Issues